KomodoHQ/slackover-app/README.md

  - Add [location support](https://developers.google.com/maps/documentation) to send locations with a map preview to other users
  - Create a new way of sending messages to the chat - for example an [Alexa Skill](https://developer.amazon.com/en-GB/docs/alexa/ask-overviews/build-skills-with-the-alexa-skills-kit.html)
  - Add some automated tests, using [Jest](https://jestjs.io/), [React testing library](https://github.com/testing-library/react-testing-library) or [Cypress](https://www.cypress.io/)
+ - Improve the code quality - maybe integrate tools such as [CodeClimate](https://codeclimate.com/)
+ - Setup a CI / CD pipline

 Really, it's up to you what you would like to do to help improve the project.